 There’s plenty of naysayers to the FIRE movement and the ideology behind it.
-The constructive part of the pushback seems to be that people should focus on building healthy work routines, find a passionate type of career to enjoy, and seek fulfillment within labor.
-This would permit us all, the theory goes, to work into our twighlight years without depriving us the value of time in our working years.
+There are constructive parts of the pushback.
+People should focus on building healthy work routines.
+Find a passionate type of career to enjoy.
+Seek fulfillment within labor.
+This would permit us all to work into our twilight years without depriving us of the value of time in our working years.

-The saying goes that if you love what you do, you’ll never work a day in your life.
+The saying goes, “if you love what you do, you’ll never work a day in your life.”

 It sounds good on its surface.
 However, the argument I’d make against this is one of time.

 What if what you want to do with your time just doesn’t involve labor?

 Work becomes merely a slice of your time, lost, in exchange for freedom without labor in another part of your time.

 More chiefly, what are the activities, the practices, and the people you want to fill your life with?

 I say it’s not a need to escape from something—work.
 Rather, it’s escaping to something.
 It’s to spend more time in the life you want rather than questioning how much money is enough.

 If you’ll indulge me, I have a story to share.
 It’s the story of someone on a journey to reach financial independence—Chris, and the bizarro version of Chris—Irsch.
 In bizarro world, Irsch is following a more traditional path to retirement.
 Both show how to live below your means, but reflect different timelines and priorities.